Detroit Mercy Titans

 The Detroit Mercy Titans (formerly known as the Detroit Titans) are the athletic teams of University of Detroit Mercy.
-The University is a member of the National Collegiate Athletic Association (NCAA) Division I. The school primarily competes in the Horizon League, but competes in other conferences for fencing and lacrosse, sports not sponsored for either men or women by the Horizon League.
+The university is a member of the National Collegiate Athletic Association (NCAA) Division I. The school primarily competes in the Horizon League, but competes in other conferences for fencing and lacrosse, sports not sponsored for either men or women by the Horizon League.
 Fencing, a co-ed sport, competes in the Midwest Fencing Conference.
 Men's lacrosse moved from the Metro Atlantic Athletic Conference to the ASUN Conference in July 2021.
 Women's lacrosse joined the Mid-American Conference for that league's first women's lacrosse season in 2021.

 Teams

-A member of the Horizon League, Detroit Mercy sponsors 17 NCAA varsity teams (seven men's, eight women's, and one coed NCAA-sanctioned sports).
-Detroit Mercy is one of only 4 NCAA Division I schools that sponsors neither volleyball nor baseball (the other 3 being Boston University, Drexel, and Vermont).
+A member of the Horizon League, Detroit Mercy sponsors 17 NCAA varsity teams (seven men's, eight women's, and one co-ed NCAA-sanctioned sports).
 Previously the Tigers, in either 1919 or 1924 the school adopted the Titans nickname.